uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 multi-core CPU, and other processors such as DSPs.

-To find the available devices on a platform use [clGetDeviceIDs][clGetDeviceIDs].
-ComputeAorta should contain a host CPU device of type `CL_DEVICE_TYPE_CPU`, as well as optionally other accelerators.
+To find the available devices on a platform use [clGetDeviceIDs][clGetDeviceIDs]. oneAPI Construction Kit should contain a host CPU device of type `CL_DEVICE_TYPE_CPU`, as well as optionally other accelerators.
 DSPs fall under devices type `CL_DEVICE_TYPE_ACCELERATOR`.

 All the information about a device can be queried with [clGetDeviceInfo][clGetDeviceInfo].
 Including device specific extensions and information regarding memory size and work group limits.
-The `CL_DEVICE_NAME` of ComputeAorta's CPU device target will be `ComputeAorta ARCH`, where `ARCH` is replaced with the platform architecture, e.g., `x86_64`.
+The `CL_DEVICE_NAME` of oneAPI Construction Kit's CPU device target will be `ComputeAorta ARCH`, where `ARCH` is replaced with the platform architecture, e.g., `x86_64`.

 ### Profiles

-OpenCL devices can report supporting `"FULL_PROFILE"` or `"EMBEDDED_PROFILE"` by passing `CL_DEVICE_PROFILE` as the `param_name` to [clGetDeviceInfo][clGetDeviceInfo].
-ComputeAorta detects which profile a device supports using the following table, as specified in [OpenCL 1.2][#opencl-1.2].
+OpenCL devices can report supporting `"FULL_PROFILE"` or `"EMBEDDED_PROFILE"` by passing `CL_DEVICE_PROFILE` as the `param_name` to [clGetDeviceInfo][clGetDeviceInfo]. oneAPI Construction Kit detects which profile a device supports using the following table, as specified in [OpenCL 1.2][#opencl-1.2].
 If any of these limits fall below the `"FULL_PROFILE"` value then the device will report support for `"EMBEDDED_PROFILE"`.